Jaerock Lee: Missionary activities

-America, Africa, Europe, and Africa.
-Lee believes that God gave a vision for the construction of Grand Sanctuary and had the members pray for it.
+the Americas, Europe and Africa.
+Lee believed that God gave a vision for the construction of Grand Sanctuary and had the members pray for it.

 World Christian Doctors Network

 Lee founded the World Christian Doctors Network (WCDN), which organizes an annual conference.
 The WCDN attempts to medically analyze supposed healing cases performed by God.

 Books

-Lee has written a number of books about his approach to Christianity.
+Lee wrote a number of books about his approach to Christianity.
 His books are published by Christian publishers around the world such as Strang (USA), Destiny Image Europe (Italy), Baruch (Ukraine), Word of Christ (India), Andi (Indonesia), and Grace (Taiwan).
-As of September 2014, Lee has written more than 90 titles.
-His book ministry specializes in e-books including Chinese language.
+As of September 2014, Lee had written more than 90 titles.
+His book ministry specialized in e-books including Chinese-language editions.

 Professions

 Professions is a collection of 100 poems.

 My Life, My Faith

 Lee's autobiography is called My Life, My Faith.
-He outlines factors that contribute to the growth of the church, and claims that God gave him prophetic visions.
-My Life, My Faith Volume 1 has been published in 35 languages,.

-In the second volume of My Life, My Faith, Lee writes about the US, China and the EU and says that in the future, the world will have these three major powers.
-He also claims that Christians can be healed from diseases by faith.
+He outlined factors that contributed to the growth of the church, and claimed that God gave him prophetic visions.
+My Life, My Faith Volume 1 has been published in 35 languages.
+In the second volume of My Life, My Faith, Lee wrote about the US, China and the EU and said that in the future, the world would have these three major powers.
+He also claimed that Christians can be healed from diseases by faith.

-Bulawayo 24 News gave the books a favourable review.

-In the Socialist Republic of Vietnam, the books My Life, My Faith has been published with official permission from its government in its vernacular language by Vietnam Religion Publisher (VRP).
+Bulawayo 24 News gave the books a favorable review.
+In Vietnam, the books My Life, My Faith have been published with official permission from its government in its vernacular language by Vietnam Religion Publisher (VRP).